-And I am not talking just about pregnant women, as this applies of us all.
-Minerals are indispensable for many body’s functions: blood formation and oxygen transfer, bone and tooth formation, the sensitivity of muscles and nerves, hormone formation, water regulation and more.
+And I am not talking just about pregnant women, as this applies to us all.
+Minerals are indispensable for many body functions: blood formation and oxygen transfer, bone and tooth formation, the sensitivity of muscles and nerves, hormone formation, water regulation, and more.

 Iron-rich foods in pregnancy